Frank-PuSH/DataViz-NYC/README.md

 4. Run the readdata.R first to read these two datasets

-5. Run the vizShiny.R to run the Shiny app
+5. Run the vizShiny.R to start the Shiny app

 # Preview